Carl Browne: Later years, death, and legacy

 Browne married Jacob Coxey's daughter, Mamie, in 1895.
 According to contemporary press reports, the bride's father did not approve of the union and the marriage was brief, but the pair did live for a time in California, where they were parents to a son.

+During the 1902 California gubernatorial election, Browne organized the "United Labor Party" and was its nominee for governor.
+However, before the election was held secretary of state Charles F. Curry denied Browne and his party a place on the November ballot on the grounds that their name was too similar to the preexisting Union Labor Party and that the signatures the party collected were invalid.
+Four years later, Browne attempted to form a political coalition between the Populist and Prohibition Parties with himself as their candidate for governor, but this did not work either.
+He later pledged his support to Independence League candidate William H. Langdon.
+While giving a speech on his behalf in Napa, Browne was assaulted by a mob of young men who threw sticks, rocks, and vegetables at him.

-During the decade of the 1910s, Browne tried his hand as an inventor, working on a heavier-than-air flying machine.
+In 1913, Browne led another "army of the unemployed" on a march to Sacramento in support of a bill to provide work for them.
+They were supported by Berkeley mayor J. Stitt Wilson.
+Later that year, he tried his hand as an inventor, building and patenting a heavier-than-air flying machine he dubbed the "Octoplane."

-In January 1914, Browne collapsed and died.
+Browne collapsed and died in Washington, D.C. on January 16, 1914.
 He was 64 years old at the time of his death.
-A committed member of the Socialist Party of America, Browne's Washington, DC, funeral was arranged and financed by his party comrades.
+A committed member of the Socialist Party of America since 1907, Browne's Washington, D.C., funeral was arranged and financed by his party comrades.
 No members of the Coxey family are believed to have attended.

 In 1944, San Francisco socialist William McDevitt published a posthumous pamphlet by Browne, entitled When Coxey Marcht [marched] on Washington.